How to Stop Spending Money

 1. Meal plan.

-Why does meal planning keep you from spending dough?
-It’s because making an intentional plan for food helps you avoid all those, “Oh no, what’s for dinner?” trips to the drive-thru.
+How does meal planning help you stop spending money?
+Making an intentional plan for food helps you avoid all those, “Oh no, what’s for dinner?” trips to the drive-thru.

 Set up a weekly plan for each meal.
-This doesn’t mean you’re cooking all day every day.
-It means you’ll have stuff on hand for morning, noon, snacktime, and night—the last (most likely) being the most elaborate plan you’ll make.
+This doesn’t mean you’ll cook all day every day.
+It means you’ll always have stuff on hand for breakfast, lunch, dinner and snack time.

-Just like a budget tells your money what to do, meal plans tell your food what to do.
-When you make a meal plan, you know what you’ll be eating, so you know what to buy, so you waste less.
-It’s a different kind of food chain.
+Just like a budget tells your money what to do, a meal plan tells your food what to do.
+When you make a meal plan, you know what you’ll be eating, so you know what to buy.
+That means you spend less and waste less!

 2. Make a grocery list.

 As you’re planning, begin creating a grocery list.
-Write out all the stuff you need to bring those meal plans to fruition.
-Look through your pantry, fridge, and freezer as you do.
+Write out all the stuff you need to make those meal plans happen.
+Look through your pantry, fridge and freezer as you do.
 This keeps you from spending money on something you already have.
 Then—and this is key—don’t buy things that aren’t on your list.
 This isn’t improv class.
 Stick to the script.

 3. Eat leftovers.

 Once you make a meal, don’t let what’s left after dinner die a slow and moldy death in a Tupperware coffin in your fridge.
 That wastes food and money.
-Put that tasty goodness to use.
-Enjoy it for lunch the next day or put a “Leftovers Night” on the meal plan calendar for the week.
-This keeps you from buying new meals every mealtime.
+Put that food to good use.
+Enjoy it for lunch the next day or put a leftovers night on the meal plan calendar for the week.
+This keeps you from buying new meals every mealtime, and it’s a super easy way to stop spending money.

 4. Brown-bag your lunch.